 Not flat on his back

 A baby can’t control the milk flow from a bottle if he is lying flat on his back—he will have to keep swallowing to keep up with the milk flow until the bottle is finished.
-This could be one of the reasons bottle feeding is linked with over feeding.
+This could be one of the reasons bottle feeding is linked with over feeding and obesity 1.
 Holding your baby so that he is either supported at a 45 degree angle or in more of an upright position can help him to control the flow.
 Encourage him to pause, take a break or decide that he is full if he wants to—just as he can when he is breastfeeding.
 A side-lying position can work well for a younger baby (see video).
 The carer can tilt the bottle just enough to keep the artificial nipple filled with milk.
 As the bottle empties, take care not to hyperextend the baby’s neck and check for signs that the flow of milk is uncomfortably fast for him (see below).

 Bottle feeding a baby in a side-lying position